rizwankazi661/Fetch-API-Assignment-/README.md

 > npm install axios

-> Run the main.js file
+> run the file by command:  node main.js

 ### You will be able to see the fetched data from the MongoDB Database